danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 You can now add a `@StateObject private var context = RichTextContext()` to the test app and pass it into the `RichTextEditor`.
 When you move the text input cursor, the coordinator will sync the underline information with the context, which you can then use as you wish in SwiftUI.

-However, we currently have no way to actually make the rich text underlined from SwiftUI.
+However, we currently have no way to make the rich text underlined from SwiftUI.
 We have the required functionality, but no way to trigger it from SwiftUI.
-Since SwiftUI views are structs, we also have no text view reference that a button could use.
+Since SwiftUI views are structs, we also have no view reference that a button could use.
 We have to find another way.

 Turns out that we've actually just added a way to solve this - the context.
 If we could somehow observe context changes, we could fix so that just changing the context's `isUnderlined` could tell something with access to the text view to act on that change.
-Turns out we have that thing as well - the coordinator.
+Turns out we have this thing as well - the coordinator.

-The coordinator could use `Combine` to observe the context, and then apply the correct changes directly to the native text view, which in turn would update the text binding.
+The coordinator could use `Combine` to observe the context, then apply the correct changes directly to the native text view, which in turn would update the text binding.

 Let's first add a way for the coordinator to store context observables: